Greg-T8/Notebook/topics/concepts/unit_testing.md

 This page covers my learnings on unit testing.
 Most of the material on this page comes from the book "Unit Testing: Principles, Practices, and Patterns" by Vladimir Khorikov.

-<details><summary>The Goal of Unit Testing</summary>
+<details><summary>The Need for Unit Testing</summary>

-## Goal of Unit Testing
 Code tends to deteriorate.
 Each time you change something in a code base, the amount of disorder in it, or entropy, increases.
 Without proper care, such as constant cleaning and refactoring, the system becomes increasingly complex and disorganized.
 Tests help overturn this tendency.

-The goal of unit testing is to enable sustainable growth of the software project.
+_The goal of unit testing is to enable sustainable growth of the software project_.
 As projects progress through their lifecycle, stagnation occurs when there are no tests or the tests are of poor quality.

 <img src='img/20240157-095728.png' width=500px>